Sima Yun: During Emperor Hui's reign

 Sima Yun's half-brother Emperor Hui was developmentally disabled; his reign saw a series of regents who ruled on his behalf.
 Sima Yun's activities during the regencies of Yang Jun, Yun's granduncle Sima Liang and Wei Guan (who were co-regents), and Emperor Hui's wife Empress Jia Nanfeng, were poorly documented.

 After Emperor Hui's crown prince Sima Yu was deposed in February 300, there were proposals to make Sima Yun crown prince.
 However, court officials did not agree to the choice of crown prince.
 Empress Jia then ordered Sima Yu's assassination in April.
 The crown prince's fate lost Jia much support, and she was soon overthrown by Emperor Hui's grand-uncle Sima Lun in May.

 In c.September 300, after Lun attempted to take his military authority away, Sima Yun rebelled against Lun with only 700 men in Luoyang.
 Lun was nearly killed in the fighting, but one of his supporters Fu Yin (伏胤) pretended to defect to Yun and killed him, ending his rebellion.
 His three sons, including Sima Yu (司马郁; Prince of Qin) and Sima Di (司马迪; Prince of Han) were also killed with him, and several thousands were implicated and executed.
+(Note: As Sima Yun's son Sima Yu was also killed with him, the title of Prince of Qin was later granted to Sima Ye (the later Emperor Min of Jin).)